Mjz86/C_colon/mcc.md

  similarly, common pitfalls like cyclic object hash dependency chains have relatively good information on their errors " it seems that your building a graph like structure within your types, however types dependent on themselves tend to be error prone, firstly, use `abi=` operators to resolve the cyclic hash, secondly, if dynamic referencing is involved, consider using weak pointers as well, because it would help avoid leaks".

- note that definition of a destructor, makes it so that a drop on member is ill-formed in many cases ( because the destructor needs a full object, but one part is uninitialized, especially on the throw path), this would make it so that using an inout would be incorrect, and would also encourage the use of setters and getters for correct logic, but using an in, and a separate out would be correct, but would result in a copy in the callee because the callee can't change the in pram directly.
+ note that definition of a destructor, makes it so that a drop on member is ill-formed in many cases ( because the destructor needs a full object, but one part is uninitialized, especially on the throw path), this would make it so that using an inout would be incorrect, and would also encourage the use of setters and getters for correct logic, but using an in, and a separate out would be correct, but would result in a copy in the callee because the callee cannot change the in pram directly.

  there is a similar restriction in c colon, but c colon can just use non dropped references, however in E colon that is disallowed for exception safety, note that these rules are a combination of borrow checker and qualifiers rules, done in a double entry book keeping style in the compiler.